kuleshov/ProbHap/README.md

-This will take the reads in `chr22.matrix.SORTED` and produce phased blocks `chr22.probhap.out` in the same format as that of RefHap as well as `chr22.probhap.assignments`, which assigns reads to their parent of origin.
-Before performing phasing, `ProbHap` performs a merging and filtering step on the reads; the filtered reads (which are used for phasing) are found in `chr22.probhap.reads`.
+This will take the reads in `chr22.matrix.SORTED` and produce phased blocks `chr22.probhap.out` in the same format as that of RefHap as well as `chr22.probhap.assignments`, which assigns reads to blocks.
+Before performing phasing, `ProbHap` does a merging and filtering step on the reads; the filtered reads are saved in `chr22.probhap.reads`.

 Kuleshov (2014) also describes a post-processing heurstic on the phased blocks that typically results in a noticeable improvement in performance.
-To use apply this step, type:
+To apply this post-processing, type:

 ```
 python probhap.py \